OmarAmeer96/Shop-Flow/README.md

 - **🔗 Repository Pattern**: A dedicated **repository layer** abstracts the data sources, ensuring clean separation between business logic and data handling.
 - **💉 Dependency Injection**: Leveraged **get_it** and **injectable** for automatic dependency injection, making the code more flexible and easier to test.
 - **✨ Tween Animations**: Smooth transitions and enhanced user interaction with additional **tween animations**, adding a level of visual sophistication.

 ---

+## ⚙️ Continuous Integration and Continuous Deployment (CI/CD)

+Shop Flow uses a robust CI/CD pipeline to streamline the process of building, testing, and distributing the app.
+This includes:

+- **Fastlane Integration**: Automated Firebase App Distribution via **Fastlane** to distribute the app to testers.
+- **GitHub Actions Workflow**: Automatically builds the app on every push to the `main` branch, distributes it to Firebase, and creates a release on GitHub.

+---